microsoft/ai-developer/Labs/lab-03.md

     ```
     What time is it?
     ```
-1. Since the AI have the **Time Plugin**, it will be able to provide real-time information, you will get a response similar to the following:
+1. Since the AI has the **Time Plugin**, it will be able to provide real-time information, you will get a response similar to the following:
     ```
     The current time is 3:43 PM on January 23, 2025.
     ```